NaturaLog-space/InstantDalgona/README.md

 - The mixture is left to rest for between 1 hour to 1 day with occassional shaking every 4 hours.
 - The concentrate is filtered then added to a reverse osmosis system.
 - https://patents.google.com/patent/JP2003144052A/en?q=(coffee+reverse+osmosis)&oq=coffee+reverse+osmosis
-- Use a gear pump/rotary vane pump/reciprocating pump/radial piston pump/centrifugal pump/plunger pump/axial flow pump/submersible pump (choose any obvious pump) with internal teflon lining for pressing coffee into the filter.
+- Use a gear pump/rotary vane pump/reciprocating pump/radial piston pump/centrifugal pump/plunger pump/axial flow pump/submersible pump (choose any obvious pump) with internal teflon lining or stainless steel internals for pressing coffee into the filter.
 - The concentrate is utilized for dalgona.
 # Method of Osmotic Diffusion Cold Brew and Coffee for Dalgona
 - Coffee concentrate or cold brew concentrate is added to the absorption pack machinery described here.